purescript/documentation/errors/UnusedImport.md

 ## Cause

-There is a statement `import Some.Module` which is not required, as nothing from `Some.Module` is used.
+There is a statement `import Some.Module` which is not required, as nothing from `Some.Module` is used (with the same qualifier if any).

 ## Fix